FuryCode-bit/FuryCode-bit/README.md

 - 🤔 &nbsp; Developer from Lisbon and based in Covilhã
 - 🎓 &nbsp; Studying Computer Science and Engineering at <a href="https://www.ubi.pt">University of Beira interior</a>.
-- 💼 &nbsp; Fullstack Developer in the making at STAR Junior Enterprise
+- 💼 &nbsp; Tech enthusiast exploring the realms of Fullstack Development ✨
 - 🌱 &nbsp; “The greatest successes come from having the freedom to fail” - Mark Zuckerberg

 <h3> 🛠️ &nbsp;Skill Set </h3>